 - ground – for measuring the ground oscillations caused by seismic and man-made impact.

-The installation of sensors in soils ranging from water-bearing to dry sandy requires a matching link.
-In this case, the oscillations are transferred from the environment to the matching link, and from there to the sensor housing.
+The installation of sensors in soils ranging from water-bearing to dry sandy ones requires a matching link.
+In this case, the oscillations are transferred from the environment to the matching link, and from there to the sensor casing.
 Without the matching link, the enviroment will oscillate, and the sensor will “stand still”.

 Installation of Seismic Receivers on the Ground

 The seismic receiver installation on the ground using the matching link (the added mass) has simple rules: the lower the soil density is, the greater should be the area of added oscillating mass, and dimensions of the intermediate link must be much less that the measured oscillations wavelength.

 Recommendations for Installing the Seismic Receivers on Metal Structures

 The seismic receiver is directly mounted on the controlled structure with screws and nuts.
 The signal cable must be securely (so that to exclude vibration) attached to the structure along the entire length without slack and tension.
 To exclude climate influence on the seismic receiver body, it shall be isolated from environmental impacts (temperature fluctuations, wind, humidity), e.g. by using light external casing filled with heat insulation material.

 Please note that each frequency has its own oscillations nodes and antinodes.
 Therefore, to analyze the behavior of the whole structure during the tests, the measurements must be carried out at several points simultaneously.

 Recommendations for Mounting the Seismic Receivers on Concrete Surface